saif-ellafi/foundryvtt-mythic-gme/README.md

 ### Customizing your playstyle

+Tables necessary to execute the aforementioned macros are included, and may also be used independently.

 **Macros use Roll Tables**.
 Going to **Module Settings** lets you choose which tables are being used.
 Table names must begin with **Mythic** in order to be eligible.
 By default, Macros pick up Tables **by their name**, so also importing the  Tables from the Compendium and making modifications on them, will automatically apply to the Macros looking for them.
 Try to keep the same format of the tables to avoid issues.
 Delete imported tables to revert Macros to use the original ones.

-### Roll Tables

-* All Tables that are necessary to execute the aforementioned macros are included and may also be used independently.

 ### Saved Progress